Skip to main content

 Loading...

-1. Copy the ID, click where the arrow points to copy.
+3. Copy the ID.
+Click the indicated arrow to copy.

-• In fluidd, confirm if the first arrow points to Klipper, if yes, click the copy button pointed by the right arrow.
+• In fluidd, ensure the first arrow points to Klipper.
+If yes, click the arrow on the right to copy.

 Loading...

-• In mainsail, confirm if the first arrow points to Klipper, if yes, click the copy button pointed by the right arrow.
+• In mainsail, ensure the first arrow points to Klipper.
+If yes, click the arrow on the right to copy.

 Loading...